Call of Duty League: Call of Duty Challengers

-International representation

-Call of Duty is an international game, even though the North American challengers are the most widely watched.
-There are several different regions that follow the same format as the Challengers Circuit.
-There are the regions of APAC, South America, and Europe.
-There is a large representation of international countries within the CDL.
-There are several teams within the actual CDL that have players from the international regions.
-There are even teams from London and Paris to represent these players and places.
-In terms of players, there is also a representation for them.
-Players like Hydra, Skrapz, Afro, Bance, Cammy, and Dylan are all players that made their way through the international Challengers or amateur circuit in order to enter the pro league and eventually transfer over to the CDL.
-Recently, the EU, APAC, and South America Challengers were introduced.
-There are dedicated streams for each region in partnership with YouTube Gaming.
-The greatest achievement out of all 3 regions dates back to the Black Ops 4 Pro League season where Team Heretics which consisted of a full South American team qualified for the Pro League which brought over much viewership from South America and helped the league grow.

 League advertising and viewership

 Activision Blizzard, the publishers of the Call of Duty series launched the Call of Duty League and focused on a plan to try to make the league as presentable as possible.
 They first started the league by announcing a partnership with Google to allow YouTube Gaming to have exclusive streaming rights for all of their leagues.
 This was a major announcement as this was the major way that spectators would be able to watch the league from home.
 This was especially advantageous when the CDL went to online only due to the COVID-19 virus.
 The growth of the league coincides with the growth of Activision Blizzard.
 In comparison to the Overwatch League, the CDL has made a lot more revenue and has reached a larger audience due to several aspects.
 The Overwatch League which is Activision Blizzard's other franchised league, did not report any substantial or revenue growth for the game itself as well as for the league.
 As compared to the CDL, which is based on the legendary gaming franchise Call of Duty.
 Even for the 2020 CDL Modern Warfare season, the game ended up being the top-selling game of the year with 172 million downloads and $87 million in global consumer spending in the first two months of release.